anish000kumar/redux-box/readme.md

 	<img style="max-width:100%" src="https://image.ibb.co/dwP1UR/comparison.jpg" alt="redux_box" border="0">
 </a></p>

 2. Organising actions, actionCreators, actionTypes, mutations, sagas gets tedious and complicated as your application grows.
-Redux box **splits your gynt state in modules**, and each module encapsulate it's own actionCreators, actionTypes, mutations( = cleaner reducer) and sagas, thus making things much more organised.
+Redux box **splits your gynt state in modules**, and each module encapsulates it's own actions, mutations( = cleaner reducer) and sagas, thus making things much more organised.

 3. Setting up redux to do something significant takes time.
 You would need to install redux-saga, set-up dev tools etc. Redux-box makes it a breeze.
 You can setup redux, redux-saga, with dev-tools in just a few lines of code.

 4. It Simiplifies writing and managing your sagas.
-Typically, you would write two sagas two respond to an action - *watcher* saga and *worker* saga.
+Typically, you would write two sagas to respond to an action - *watcher* saga and *worker* saga.
 Redux box let's you leverage all the grand features of redux-saga, but with expressive and organised code.

 5. You wouldn't need to write a dedicated HOC to interact with your store.
 If you need to interact with a particular store-module, you can simply import it and use it.
 As simple as that!
 Redux box offers two ways of using a module in your component : using `@connectStore` decorator or using `render props`. (refer to the usage section for better reference)